judemont/DarkWrite/README.md

    - No key: Extracts without key or password.
    - AES-256: Enter the key to decrypt the extracted message.
 4. The message is extracted from `output.png` and displayed.

-## How It Works

-- The message length is encoded in the first 32 bits of the image.
-- Each bit of the message is hidden in the least significant bit of the image’s pixel data.
-- For encryption, AES-256-GCM is used to secure the message before embedding.
-- Extraction reads the length, then reconstructs the message from the image data, and decrypts if needed.